 - A. The County's objective is to protect public health, safety, welfare, and the environment to the maximum extent permitted by law.
 Oil and gas exploration and development is industrial in nature, intensive, and has the potential to significantly impact the surrounding community and environment.
-Boulder County Citizens have raised concerns about health problems, air pollution, water contamination, noise, odor, vibration, property damage, and other impacts that may be caused by oil and gas development, particularly the extraction method known as hydraulic fracturing or fracking.
+Boulder County residents, officials, and staff have raised concerns about health problems, air pollution, water contamination, soil contamination, loss of agricultural land, noise, odor, vibration, property damage, transportation impacts, and other local land use impacts that may be caused by oil and gas development, particularly the extraction method known as hydraulic fracturing or fracking.
 Traditional zoning would separate these industrial uses from residential and rural areas.
-However, due to the unique circumstance of the severed mineral estate, complete separation of uses may not be possible and this Article has been promulgated to address this inherent incompatibility and to minimize potential land use conflicts between those activities and current or future land uses. - B. Although Colorado state agencies and the federal government also have authority to regulate certain aspects of oil and gas operations, these agencies may not adequately review the impact that individual proposed oil and gas development operations may have on local residents.
+However, due to the unique circumstance of the severed mineral estate, complete separation of uses may not be possible, and this Article has been enacted to minimize potential land use and transportation conflicts between those activities and current or future land uses. - B. Although Colorado state agencies and the federal government also have authority to regulate certain aspects of oil and gas operations, they may not adequately review the impact that individual proposed oil and gas development operations may have on local residents.
 A responsible review of such development should include (1) the submission of all necessary information related to proposed oil and gas development and its potential impacts; (2) thorough analysis and review of such information; (3) multiple opportunities for public input, especially from those who are near the proposed development; and (4) action on the proposal, including a thorough evaluation of and determination about all necessary or warranted mitigation measures.
 These local land use regulations are intended to provide close scrutiny of all proposed oil and gas development and multiple opportunities for public input prior to any decision being made.
-They also allow staff, the Planning Commission, and the Board of County Commissioners to consider site-specific circumstances related to each development application and to customize avoidance, minimization, and mitigation measures to best address each of these circumstances.
-Finally, these regulations will help to ensure close inspection, monitoring, and enforcement of all postapproval compliance with all requirements and mitigation measures imposed by these land use regulations.
+They also allow staff, the Planning Commission, and the Board of County Commissioners to consider site-specific circumstances related to each development application and to customize avoidance, minimization, and mitigation measures to best address each of the site-specific circumstances.
+Finally, these regulations will help to ensure close inspection, monitoring, and enforcement of all post-approval compliance with all requirements and mitigation measures imposed by this Article.